 We also reviewed the significance of East-West economic relations for our political and security interests.
-We recognized that there is a complex balance of political and economic interests and risks in these relations.
-We concluded that continuing consultations and (where appropriate) coordination are necessary to ensure that, in the field of East-West relations, our economic policies continue to be compatible with our political and security objectives, for example in such areas as strategic trade controls and the need to guard against the risks of becoming vulnerable to dependence on Eastern resources and markets.
+We

 VII.
-CONCLUSIONS معنی المدار ال 1.
+CONCLUSIONS

 This and earlier Economic Summits confirm our conviction that our common problems can be resolved only through close consultation and cooperation.
 The resources of our democratic, free societies are equal to the tasks we face.
 This Summit finds us more united than ever in our perception of shared concerns and in our attachment to our common values and goals.
 We shall move forward together and with all countries ready to work with us in a spirit of cooperation and harmony.
-In order to ensure the greatest possible degree of concertation of our approaches to the fundamental problems which we all face, we intend between now and the next meeting to maintain continuing contact with each other (both directly and through our Personal Representatives) or (with a view to agreeing how consultation and cooperation can be made even closer).
+In order to ensure the greatest possible degree of our approaches to the fundamental problems which we all face, we intend between now and the next meeting to maintain continuing contact with each other (both directly and through our Personal Representatives) or (with a view to agreeing how consultation and cooperation can be made even closer).